HassounLab/ESP/README.md

 This script is used for training and restoring saved GNN and MLP models.

 #### `ens_train_canopus.py`
-This script is used for training and restoring saved ESP models on CANOPUS dataset.
+This script is used for training and restoring saved ESP models on NPLIB1 dataset.

 To run the saved GNN model on a test set, set `--te_cand_dataset_suffix` to the desired test set and `--model_file_suffix` to the model which you wish to use.